 So, for Dominique‘s sake – and quite frankly, Molly’s and Viviana’s – I had to do this.

 “EEEEK, this is going to be perfect!
 Thankyouthankyouthankyou!”
 Dom squealed, clapping her hands like a retarded seal.
 She straightened up and got back to business.
 “Now, Vince and I are planning on having our engagement party this autumn, once we’re back from France.
 Then we’re thinking of a summer wedding, on the beach?
 With a white-coloured theme?
 Or gold, we're not sure yet.
 I can't decide.
-Or, oooohhh," (she gasped) "maybe both?
-But probably at Shell Cottage, if Maman and Père are okay with it!”
+Or, oooohhh," she gasped, "maybe both?
+What do you think?
+Better than Vic's horrendous lilac and silver theme that she had for her wedding?
+It'll probably be at Shell Cottage though, if Maman and Père are okay with it!”

 “Have you two told anyone yet?”
 I smiled amusedly.
-She was so bubbly and happy that I almost forgot I was going to be associating with James.
+She was so bubbly and happy that I almost forgot I was going to be associating with James throughout this whole thing.
 Almost.

 I nodded and pointed my wand at the spilled tea pooled around our feet.
 It vanished, and I redirected my wand at the surrounding broken mug pieces and they came back together to become a whole mug again.
 With the new mug, I poured Dom a fresh cup of tea and plunked it down in front of her.

 “I just cannot believe that this time next year I’ll be married,” she sighed, stirring her tea with a dreamy look on her face.
 “My wedding will be perfect.
-So perfect that it will kick Victoire and Teddy’s wedding’s arse!”
+So perfect that it will kick Victoire's wedding’s arse!”

 “It’s definitely going to be something else,” I agreed.
 What with the sibling rivalry, Molly’s torn feelings, Viviana’s party animal tendencies, and the situation with James and I, there was no doubt in my mind that this wedding was going to be something.